Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Traction control, on the other hand, primarily focuses on preventing wheel spin during acceleration.
 It achieves this by monitoring wheel speed sensors and detecting when one or more wheels are spinning faster than others.
 In response, traction control reduces engine power or applies brakes to the spinning wheel to restore traction and prevent loss of control.

-In essence, ESC and traction control work hand in hand to enhance vehicle safety by addressing different aspects of vehicle dynamics.
+In essence, ESC and work hand in hand to enhance vehicle safety by addressing different aspects of vehicle dynamics.
 While ESC focuses on stability and preventing skidding, traction control aims to improve traction and prevent wheel spin, especially in challenging driving conditions.

 Complementary Features